This American Story

 Japanese American women enlisted in the US Army as well.
 They served in the Women’s Army Corps, freeing up men who were working clerical jobs so they could serve on the front lines.
 They also served in the Army’s Nurse Corps.

 The testimony of the Nisei veterans before Congress was key in the passage of the Civil Liberties Act of 1988.
 President Ronald Reagan signed the bill into law, admitting wartime bias against Japanese Americans, and setting an example for wartime protections of Americans in the future.

 “Go For Broke” is the motto of the 100th/442nd Regimental Combat Team.
 This phrase means “Go for your goal with all of your effort, and all you have.”
 Our campaign uses this motto as inspiration to keep going despite all of the hurdles we face.

 Help us “Go For Broke” for this national stamp today!
 Thank you!

-For more detailed information on their inspiring story, below are a few suggested websites to visit.
-Most of the historical information on this site comes from the following historical sources:
+For more detailed information on their inspiring story, here are a few suggested websites to visit: